chargebyte/chargebyte-docs/docs/source/hardware.rst

 When your HomePlug compatible companion is already setup and working, you are ready to join the powerline network.

-For this you need to pair the Charge Control C with your HomePlug compatible companion.
+For this, you need to pair the Charge Control C with your HomePlug-compatible companion.

 There are currently two different ways of pairing PLC devices with Charge Control C.